 In a hurry but still want to make your dog a yummy treat?
-This recipe is super simple, inexpensive, and very popular with our dogs!
+This recipe–created with a box of cornbread but with the addition of beef liver–is super simple, inexpensive, and very popular with our dogs!

 - 1 small box cornbread mix

 In a blender, blend liver until it’s a malt consistency.

 Pour liver in a mixing bowl, add contents of cornbread mix box, and one egg.

 Stir then pour batter onto well-greased cookie sheet (with a 1/2-inch edge).

 Bake for 30 minutes.
 Cool then refrigerate for up to four days or freeze.

 You can substitute chicken liver, if you'd like!